 A neck lift is just a tad more involved.
 After all, it is surgery.
 Neck lifts not only correct the fat below your chin but they also will correct issues with the muscle and the skin that you are not fond of.
 When you have a neck lift, the surgeon will make an incision, usually right behind the ears, below the chin and back towards the hairline on your neck.
 The surgeon will then move the fat, redistributing it while also removing any excess fat with liposuction.
 The surgeon will then either tighten your muscle or reposition the tissue that is present under your neck.
 Which method depends entirely on your personal situation.
 The skin will then be laid back over your neck with any excess skin being cut away.
 This entire procedure takes anywhere from two to four hours to complete and recovery time is a bit more daunting.
 Most often people need anywhere from two weeks to a month to completely recover from a neck lift.

 Which Should You Choose?

 Here’s the thing, both options are great.
 However, depending on your personal situation, one may be better than the other.
 For many people, the idea of surgery is not appealing at all and therefore they opt to get less invasive Kybella treatment.
-If you are more interested in Kybella than a neck lift, you should stop into Allura Skin, Laser and Wellness Center today.
+If you are more interested in Kybella than a neck lift, you should stop into Allura Skin, Laser and Wellness Center and schedule an appointment today.
 We provide this treatment and can answer any additional questions you may have about it.
 Additionally, we can offer you some recommendations of other skin rejuvenation treatments that could get rid of some of the other problem areas you notice when you look in the mirror.
 Regardless of what you need, we’re here to help you feel like your best self.